-Reputational Risk

-Reputational risk is the risk to earnings, liquidity or capital arising from negative market or public opinion.
-The Executive Committee of the Society and the boards of Group subsidiary firms are responsible for ensuring that reputational risk is effectively managed.
+Risk Risk mitigation and manageme Reputational Risk Reputational risk is the risk to earnings, The Executive Committee of the Soc responsible for ensuring that reputat liquidity or capital arising from negative market or public Such risk effectively arises through t consequences would adversely impa expose it to litigation and financial lo opinion. maintaining and investing in control continuing to focus on customer or promoting the Society through ma working within the risk manageme consideration.

-Such risk effectively arises through the poor management of risks generally.
-The consequences would adversely impact the future prospects of the Group and could expose it to litigation and financial loss.
-This risk is managed by:

-- maintaining and investing in control structures; - · continuing to focus on customer outcomes; - promoting the Society through marketing and external communications; and - working within the risk management framework which has reputational risk as a key consideration.